-Applicants should review the most recent edition of the Medical School Admissions Requirements (MSAR) and consult with a pre-professional health advisor for guidance in choosing a school.
+Applicants should review the most recent edition of the Medical School Admissions Requirements (MSAR®) and consult with a pre-health advisor for guidance in choosing medical schools.

-Note: AMCAS will not issue refunds for applicants who do not meet admission requirements of a medical school, including state residency requirements.
+AMCAS will not issue refunds for applicants who do not meet admission requirements of a medical school, including state residency requirements.